Healthy Recipes using Tree Onion

 - Salt and pepper to taste

-- In a large pot, sauté tree onions, carrot, and celery until softened.
+- In a large pot, sauté chopped tree onions, carrot, and celery until softened.

 - Add lentils, vegetable broth, thyme, salt, and pepper.
-Bring to a boil, then reduce heat and simmer for 30-40 minutes until lentils are tender.
+Bring to a boil, then reduce heat and simmer for 30 minutes.

 Tree Onion and Sweet Potato Hash

-A delicious breakfast hash featuring sweet potatoes and tree onions, perfect for a filling start to your day.
+A flavorful hash made with sweet potatoes and tree onions, perfect for a filling breakfast or brunch.

 - 2 medium sweet potatoes, diced